JetBrains/programmer-games/README.md

 Implementation of Turing machine.
 Use function "runMachine" in Main.elm, give it machine and input word.
 It will print tape and final state for you.

-Run the following commands in your terminal to download this projects and start a server that compiles them for you:

 ### **Run the project 1:**

+Run the following commands in your terminal to download this project and start a server that compiles them for you:

     git clone https://github.com/JetBrains/programmer-games.git